desertkun/brainout/Readme.md

 To obtain project, use `./gradlew idea` to generate [IntelliJ IDEA](https://www.jetbrains.com/idea/) project.
 Once project is generated, open `brainout.ipr` within IntelliJ IDEA IDE.

+Do NOT let the IDE "load gradle project", just stick with ipr.

 Then,

 1. `./gradlew desktop:dist` to build desktop client